Resources

 The Elements of International English Style, 2005, by Edmond H. Weiss – Writing for international audiences is becoming an increasingly important skill, and this book is an excellent guide to the reasons for and the details of such writing.

-HTML, XHTML, CSS, and Other Web Design Resources
+HTML, CSS, & Other Web Design Resources

 I have created a separate page for web-specific resources.